 DeepRank is a measurement of internal link weight calculated in a similar way to Google’s basic PageRank algorithm.
 DeepRank is calculated during our transformation process and once calculated is stored as a metric in the API.

-Along with all other relevant metrics, DeepRank is populated in the DeepCrawl app by the reporting API.
-The DeepRank score for each crawled page found by DeepCrawl can be found in the top left for each URL in a report.
+Along with all other relevant metrics, DeepRank is populated in the Deepcrawl platform by the reporting API.
+The DeepRank score for each crawled page found by Deepcrawl can be found in a column in each report.

 Why use DeepRank?